-New to this year's statements is the inclusion of any Additional Employer Contributions that may have been paid to your account (if eligible).
-Any eligible member who deferred their benefit after 30 June 2013 has had an AEC amount added to their deferred basic benefit, and this amount is included in various places on your statement, such as the Your Accounts, Your Retirement Benefit and Your Transactions sections, as part of the basic benefit.
-AEC amounts will not be shown separately on future statements.
+New to this year's statements is the inclusion of any Additional Employer Contributions that have been paid to your account (if eligible).
+The payments have been allocated to a new SANCS AEC account, and these amounts plus any accrued interest will be featured in various places such as the 'Your Accounts', 'Your Retirement Benefit' and 'Your Transactions' sections of your statement.

-More detailed information about the Additional Employer Contribution can be found in the Explanatory Notes which accompany your statement.
+More detailed information about the Additional Employer Contribution can be found in the Explanatory notes which accompany your statement.